Virtual Account Creation

 You can generate a VA and start receiving money in 3 easy steps:

-1. Prepare payload (payload includes: first name, last name, BVN, and email)
+Prepare and encrypt the payload (fields include: first name, last name, currency and email)

 Initiate VA creation